VIC.GOV.AU | Policy and Advisory Library

 Whose responsibility is it to develop an individual anaphylaxis management plan?

-The principal of the school is primarily responsible for ensuring that an individual anaphylaxis management plan is developed for each student who has been diagnosed by a medical practitioner as being at risk of anaphylaxis, where the school has been notified of that diagnosis.
-The plan is to be developed in consultation with the student's parents.
+The principal or their allocated staff member are primarily responsible for ensuring that an individual anaphylaxis management plan is developed for each student who has been diagnosed by a medical practitioner as being at risk of anaphylaxis, where the school has been notified of that diagnosis.
+The individual anaphylaxis management plan is developed in consultation with the student's parents/carers.

-The plan must be in place as soon as practicable after the student enrols, and where possible, before the student's first day at the school.
+The individual anaphylaxis management plan must be in place as soon as practicable after the student enrols, and where possible, before the student's first day at the school.

 What must be included in an individual anaphylaxis management plan?